Playing with the Sun: Creative learning and energy

 Gregory Bateson, an anthropologist credited with co-founding the disciplines of cybernetics and family therapy, spent a great deal of time thinking and writing about relationships.
 In this 1 minute long video clip from his daughter Nora Bateson's documentary film titled An Ecology of Mind, Bateson describes the relationship between the horse and the grassy plain.

-Clip from An Ecology of Mind: A Daughter's Portrait of Gregory Bateson, Bullfrog Films, 2011.
+<1 minute clip from An Ecology of Mind: A Daughter's Portrait of Gregory Bateson, Bullfrog Films.
+(2011)

 The relationship between horses and grass that has evolved over millennia has them "interlocked" to such a degree that it doesn't make sense to think of them in isolation.
 The fact that we do tend to think of horses without thinking about grass is perhaps more an artifact of our linguistic style of thinking than a true representation of the actual state of affairs.
 Is a horse really distinct from his environment?
 Perhaps in shorter timescales, but probably not in longer ones.